jspecht3/terminal-tutorial/README.md

 └── new-dir
     └── shorter-name.txt
 ```
-With `rm` we remove the file or files that are specified.
+With `rm`, we remove the file or files that are specified.
 If you want to remove a directory, you need to include the `-r` option before the directory as such: `rm -r some-dir`.
 Here, `-r` tells the shell that you want to recursively remove the directory and all of its contents.

 Now, there is only a single `shorter-name.txt` in `new-dir`.
 It is very important to note that `rm` is permenant, so, unless you have it backed up with some sort of version control, any file removed with `rm` is gone forever.

+#### for Loops
 Now that the old `shorter-name.txt` is gone, let's go into `new-dir` and copy `shorter-name.txt` a few times.
 We can use a 🔴 `for` loop and a command called ✨ `seq` to copy `shorter-name.txt` easily. `seq` is short for sequence and generates a series of number from the first argument to the second argument.
 ```
 $ for copy_number in $(seq 1 10)